How Well Do You Know Your 401(k) Plan?

 Dollar-cost averaging is an investment strategy of buying a fixed dollar amount of shares over a period of time, regardless of share price.
 The fixed periodic contributions to your 401(k) plan every pay period is, in effect, a method of dollar cost averaging because your contributions are consistently invested over a time period that allows you to buy low and sell high.
 When prices are high you buy fewer shares, and when prices are low you buy more shares.
 This technique tends to lower the average cost of all of your shares.

 8. Net Unrealized Appreciation

-If your employer has an employee stock ownership plan within it, the distribution of company stock at retirement will likely enjoy favorable tax treatment.
+If your employer retirement plan has an employee stock ownership plan within it, the distribution of company stock at retirement will likely enjoy favorable tax treatment.
 For example, if your employer granted you $20,000 of company stock twenty years ago and you retired today when the stock was valued at $100,000, you would pay ordinary income tax on the $20,000 in the year you retire.
-Once you decide to sell the stock, the $80,000 of growth will enjoy the lower long term capital gains rate and any other growth above that will be treated as short or long term capital gain depending on how long you held it before selling.
+Once you decide to sell the stock, the $80,000 of growth will enjoy the lower long-term capital gains rate and any other growth above that will be treated as short or long term capital gain depending on how long you held it before selling.

 9. Higher Contribution Limits Mean Higher Tax Deductions

 The maximum deductible deferral to your 401(k) plan for 2023 is $22,500 with a $7,500 catch-up contribution for those participants age 50 and over.
 This greatly exceeds the maximum deductible contribution to an IRA in 2023 of $6,500 with a $1,000 catch-up contribution for those age 50 and over.
 The more you defer, the more you can deduct and save in taxes and the more you are setting your future self up for financial independence!